-- 5. Blacksmith Jones suggests that the player ask a Councilmember for help getting metal panels. - (a) An item trigger is created and activated requiring 6 metal panels. - 6.
-Councilmember Ithakis demands that the player run an errand (perform a subquest) in return for the metal. - (a) A subquest trigger is created and activated. - 7.
-Councilmember Ithakis asks the player to bring him a lucerne leaf, which is used as an armor temper. - (a) A null trigger activates and fires, causing the council member to ask for a lucerne leaf. - 8.
-Councilmember Ithakis directs the player to Farmer Joen, who gives the player the leaf. - (a) A collection subquest is activated, which activates another null trigger which in turn directs the player to Farmer Joen. - (b) A converse trigger is activated, looking for the player to mention "need" to Farmer Joen. - (c) When the player says the magic word, the converse trigger fires causing Farmer Joen to give the player a leaf. - (d) A give trigger activates, requiring the player to deliver the leaf to Councilmember Ithakis. - 9.
-Councilmember Ithakis asks the player to tell an NPC named Nech Ilya about finding lucerne leaves. - (a) Councilmember Ithakis demands that the player inform Nech Ilya that he (Councilmember Ithakis) now has a lucerne leaf. - (b) A subquest trigger activates, which in turn activates a proximity trigger around the area where Nech Ilya will appear. - 10.
-The player must find Nech Ilya, and speak with him. - (a) When the player enters the area covered by the proximity trigger, it fires - (b) A signal is scheduled which will spawn Nech Ilya. - (c) Another signal is scheduled, which will periodically print a random tracking message and then reschedule itself. - (d) Eventually Nech Ilya spawns, and all of the signals are canceled. - (e) A converse trigger is activated. - (f) When the player hails Nech Ilya, the converse trigger fires.
+- (a) A null trigger activates and fires, causing the council member to ask for a lucerne leaf. - 8.
+Councilmember Ithakis directs the player to Farmer Joen, who gives the player the leaf. - (a) A collection subquest is activated, which activates another null trigger which in turn directs the player to Farmer Joen. - (b) A converse trigger is activated, looking for the player to mention "need" to Farmer Joen. - (c) When the player says the magic word, the converse trigger fires causing Farmer Joen to give the player a leaf. - (d) A give trigger activates, requiring the player to deliver the leaf to Councilmember Ithakis. - Councilmember Ithakis asks the player to tell an NPC named Nech Ilya about finding lucerne leaves. - (a) Councilmember Ithakis demands that the player inform Nech Ilya that he (Councilmember Ithakis) now has a lucerne leaf. - (b) A subquest trigger activates, which in turn activates a proximity trigger around the area where Nech Ilya will appear. - 10.
+The player must find Nech Ilya, and speak with him. - (a) When the player enters the area covered by the proximity trigger, it fires - (b) A signal is scheduled which will spawn Nech Ilya.

+- (c) Another signal is scheduled, which will periodically print a random tracking message and then reschedule itself. - (d) Eventually Nech Ilya spawns, and all of the signals are canceled. - (e) A converse trigger is activated. - (f) When the player hails Nech Ilya, the converse trigger fires.
 Nech Ilya thanks the player, and the subquest completes. - 11.
 The next time the player meets him, Councilmember Ithakis gives them the metal panels. - (a) A null trigger fires, causing Councilmember Ithakis to deliver the message. - 12.
-Blacksmith Jones suggests that the player hunt greenscale vipers to obtain a venom sac.

-- (a) A null trigger fires, causing Blacksmith Jones to deliver the message. - (b) An acquire trigger is activated, waiting for 1 snake venom sack to enter the player's inventory. - 13.
+Blacksmith Jones suggests that the player hunt greenscale vipers to obtain a venom sac. - (a) A null trigger fires, causing Blacksmith Jones to deliver the message. - (b) An acquire trigger is activated, waiting for 1 snake venom sack to enter the player's inventory. - 13.
 The player must locate these snakes and begin killing them.
 The snakes will rarely have an intact venom sac once killed. - (a) When a venom sac enters the inventory, the acquire trigger fires and the subquest completes. - 14.
 The player delivers the materials to Blacksmith Jones, who makes the armor piece. - 15.
 Blacksmith Jones gives the new armor piece to the player, and asks that they deliver it to an NPC named Akins. - (a) A give trigger activates, waiting for the player to give Akins the armor piece. - 16.
 The player finds Akins and gives him the armor. - (a) When the player gives Akins the armor, the give trigger completes, and the subquest completes. - 17.
 Upon returning to Blacksmith Jones, the quest completes and the Blacksmith rewards the player.

-CONCLUSION AND FUTURE WORK
+8. CONCLUSION AND FUTURE WORK

-We have demonstrated how procedurally generated quests can be integrated into Everquest.
-This work was done in support of our earlier quest generation research, as it establishes some of our earlier claims of generality.
-This is the first case we are aware of where procedural quest generation was applied to a AAA MMORPG.
-We believe that most if not all MMORPGs require this level of quests.
-Our generator creates quests that are playable within an existing game, requiring only that the quest is imported into the game server.
+We have demonstrated how procedurally generated quests can be implemented in Everquest.
 In its current state, the framework requires some input from a human designer in the form of character names and dialog, which suggests that we explore dialog generation techniques.
-The current generator creates boilerplate names and dialog, but this is the bare minimum needed for the quest to function.
 At the same time we observe that while a narrative can be written to explain the quest graph, we suspect that players might prefer a more traditional story arc.